iikrllx/typp/README.md

 # typp
 This TUI is intended for the practice of typing text from the keyboard.<br/>
-You can compete with other users through the pivot table TCP client-server (Not stable).<br/>
+You can compete with other users through the pivot table TCP client-server (server not implemented).
 From the available random texts: <strong>English</strong> / <strong>Russian</strong>.<br/>

 ## Table of Contents